fleetdm/fleet/docs/Configuration/yaml-files.md

 - Use `labels_include_any` to target hosts that have any label in the array or `labels_exclude_any` to target hosts that don't have any label in the array.
 Only one of `labels_include_any` or `labels_exclude_any` can be specified.
 If neither are specified, all hosts are targeted.

-- `auto_install` specifies whether a policy to install the software will be written automatically.
+- Use `auto_install` to specify whether to automatically write a policy to install the software.
 If true, the software will be installed on every host that’s missing this software.

 ### packages